 Bees help Little Pot grow fruit.
 Therefore, let’s pretend that while they are buzzing around pollinating the flowers, they also remind Little Pot of fruitful attitudes.
 Similarly, we will call them the BEE-Attitudes.
 In addition, I’ve written a Beatitude Song to help us remember each item in the list of Beatitudes.
 The song goes to the tune of Do, Re, Mi.
 “Do, a deer, a female deer….”

-You can download a free copy of the song and learn how each line matches a Beatitude too.
+You can download a free copy of the song and learn how each line matches a Beatitude in the Biblical text.
+Best of all, you will also be added to our Fruitful Friday email list and … “Learn a lot from Little Pot!”

-In conclusion, I have a question for you.
-Do you want to learn more about becoming a fruit-bearing vessel?
-Sign up below.
-After that, you’ll get seven steps to follow that will allow you to grow the fruit of the Spirit continually.
-In addition, I’ll send you a fruitful Friday email each week.
-Moreover, It will tell you about new products, upcoming events, inspirational books, and new creative teaching resources!
+In conclusion, I have one more thing to share because allowing the potter to grow the fruit of the Spirit through us can be tough.
+That’s why I’ve created seven steps to follow that will allow your life to produce the fruit of the Spirit continually.
+Plus, the fruitful Friday email each week will tell you about new products, upcoming events, inspirational books, and new creative teaching resources!
+Get ready to “Learn a lot from Little Pot”